sondosaabed/Tawjihi-School-Records/README.md

 In order to run the project, needs the JavaFx library to be build on the projecet path.

 # File format example
-The input of file of the program is .cvs and this is it's format
+The input of file of the program is .cvs and this is it's format:
 ![image](https://user-images.githubusercontent.com/65151701/156897824-dfb6b1c9-00e4-469e-a083-cd9477c3cac2.png)

 # Programms versions